-The DV-2017 program registration period will run through noon, ET on November 3, 2015.
+The diversity immigrant visa program (“DV-2017”) registration period will run through noon, ET on November 3, 2015.
 The DV-2017 program is conducted entirely electronically, including electronic entry.
 If you have not applied we encourage you to apply early.
 In the past, system delays caused by extremely heavy demand in the final days of the registration period prevented some individuals from submitting entries.

 The Department is once again utilizing web-based tools to notify entrants of their selection and visa interview appointment as part of ongoing efforts to combat fraud perpetrated against DV entrants.
 The Department will not send selectee notification or appointment letters to successful entrants by regular mail or by email.
 Starting May 3, 2016, entrants may enter their DV-2017 entry confirmation number into the Entrant Status Check, available at www.dvlottery.state.gov, to determine whether their entry was selected.
 Selected individuals who respond to the notification instructions provided on the E-DV selectee confirmation page on Entrant Status Check also will receive notification of their scheduled IV appointment through Entrant Status Check.
 DV-2017 data will be available through Entrant Status Check until at least September 30, 2017.
 All entrants should keep their confirmation number until September 30, 2017, regardless of whether they are selected initially.